-Tune into your body.
-Your body often sends physical cues about how you’re feeling.
+1.Tune into your body.
+Your body often sends physical cues about how you’re feeling, long before your emotions fully register.
+And for a lot of people, the body is the easiest way to tune into what you’re feeling.
 Perhaps your shoulders are tense, you’re walking quicker than normal, or your heart is racing.
-Perhaps you’re sitting more slumped than normal, you are talking less in a meeting, or your muscles are heavy and tired.
-Notice these physical cues, and let them serve as a reminder to check in with yourself.
+Perhaps you’re sitting more slumped than normal, you’re talking less in a meeting, or your muscles feel heavy and tired.
+Notice these physical cues, and let them serve as a prompt to check in with yourself.

 2.Take a deep breath.
 Imagine how difficult it would be for a nurse to take your temperature if you were running circles around the exam room.
 It would be chaos.
 So why would you try to do an emotional check-in with your mind racing?
 If you’re a regular on my channel, then you’ve probably heard me say this 100 times before.
 A slow, mindful breath is one of the best things you can do for your health.
 So take a slow, deep breath, breathing in through your nose and out through your mouth.
 This helps slow your mind and reduce distractions, making it easier to focus on your emotional experience.
 (Want a super helpful tutorial on mindful breathing?
 Watch one here.)

 3.Ask the question.
 Use the simple question, “How am I feeling?”
 Make it even more specific by tacking on the phrase “right now” or “in this moment.”
 This will help focus your brain on the current moment, which is an awesome practice in mindfulness.
 This ensures that you can as accurate a reading as possible.
 And don’t be afraid to ask this question out loud.
 It will help direct your attention and your thoughts to your emotional check-in.